eklypss/OSRSStatsClient/README.md

 # OSRSStatsClient
-Very basic wrapper/parser for OSRS hiscores page.
+Very basic parser for OSRS hiscores page.
 Supports all hiscore modes, but only skills.

-Support for clues and minigames might be added later.
+Note: the raw data that gets parsed is in raw, plain-text format (so not in a easily parseable JSON/XML format), which can cause problems if Jagex changes the raw data formatting or ordering.

 ### Example usage